Akiyuki Shinbo: Style

+Personal life

+During Shinbo's days as a vocational school student, he and friends often visited a local coffee shop where they would play video games.
+According to him, he was so good at BurgerTime (1982), that he was often called "Sensei" (先生, teacher).
+His favorite video game, however, is Mystery Dungeon: Shiren the Wanderer (1995), which he was taught to play by colleagues Kanta Kamei and Fumihiko Takayama.

+He was an avid smoker for part of his life, but one day got a cold and stopped smoking for about two weeks.
+He bragged about it to Mitsutoshi Kubota and became determined to quit smoking altogether, saying he wouldn't smoke again until a second season of Pani Poni Dash! was announced.

 Legacy

 Throughout his career, Shinbo has both mentored and influenced numerous creators throughout the industry both in and out of Shaft.
-In the 90s and early 2000s, he influenced the likes of Masami Shimoda, Katsuichi Nakayama, Masashi Ishihama, Shintarou Inokawa, Yasuhiro Takemoto of Kyoto Animation, and Keizō Kusakawa.
+In the 90s and early 2000s, he influenced the likes of Masami Shimoda, Katsuichi Nakayama, Yoshimitsu Ohashi, Masashi Ishihama, Shintarou Inokawa, Yasuhiro Takemoto, and Keizō Kusakawa.

-Toshimasa Suzuki, a former employee from Shaft who continues to freelance with the company as a director, referred to Shinbo as the catalyst for the Shaft's identity as a "directing company" (演出の会社).
+Toshimasa Suzuki referred to Shinbo as the catalyst for Shaft's identity as a "directing company" (演出の会社).
 Among the directors he has mentored and influenced at Shaft are: Suzuki, Shin Oonuma, Tatsuya Oishi, Nobuyuki Takeuchi, Koutarou Tamura, Kenichi Ishikura, Takashi Kawabata, Ryouki Kamitsubo, Shinichi Omata, Masahiro Mukai, Yuki Yase, Naoyuki Tatsuwa, Tomoyuki Itamura, Yukihiro Miyamoto, Hajime Ootani, and Kenjirou Okada.

+However, Shinbo's influence at Shaft extends to more than just the directors who have worked for or with the studio.
+Character designer and animator Kazuya Shiotsuki described his generation from the studio as the "Children of Shinbo" (新房チルドレン) due to the values and preferences that he brought that influenced the mindsets of those at the company.